 2 tsp cinnamon, ground

-METHODPlace all ingredients into the bowl of the food processor.
-A hand blender will do the job as well.
+Place all ingredients into the bowl of the food processor.
+A stick blender will do the job as well.

-Blend until a smooth consistency is obtained.
-You may need to use a spatula to help move things from the bottom to the top (make sure you turn off the food processor while you are doing it though).
+Blend until a smooth.
+Use a spatula to help move things from the bottom to the top (make sure you turn off the food processor while you are doing it though).